- Competitive Analysis

 One of the best ways to measure advertising performance is to track and monitor a metric called Return On Ad Spend or ROAS.
 ROAS measures the number of revenue dollars you receive for each dollar spent on advertising.
 The screenshot to the left shows tracked yellow page ads sorted by leads.

-There are a couple things worth pointing out from this data.
-First, take a look at the difference between the Phone Calls (versus the number of Phone Leads).
+There are a couple of things worth pointing out from this data.
+First, take a look at the difference between the Phone Calls and the Phone Leads.
 In many cases, the actual number of Phone Leads represents less than 70% of the total calls received.
-Tracking the gross number of phone calls may give you cost-per-call, but it will not give you an accurate cost-per-lead.
+Tracking the gross number of phone calls may give you cost per call, but it will not give you an accurate cost per lead.
 Similarly, calls and leads are great, but what you’d really like to know is how many of the calls turned into jobs (business, revenue, profit, etc.).

 This is where ROAS comes into play.
-ROAS allows you make an apples-to-apples comparison between various advertising and marketing strategies.
-In the screenshot above, we can see that YellowBook – Baltimore delivers more leads than YellowBook – Carroll, but YellowBook – Carroll has a much better ROAS – generating almost $16 in revenue for each dollar spent on the advertising versus $3.59 from YellowBook – Baltimore (which when you consider the profit margin, makes it barely worth it.
+ROAS allows you to make an apples-to-apples comparison between various advertising and marketing strategies.
+In the screenshot above, we can see that YellowBook-Baltimore delivers more leads than YellowBook-Carroll, but YellowBook-Carroll has a much better ROAS—generating almost $16 in revenue for each dollar spent on the advertising versus $3.59 from YellowBook-Baltimore (which when you consider the profit margin, makes it barely worth it.
 Better data equals better results.

 Takeaway #1: Better data equals better results.
 If you want to measurably improve your HVAC companies’ marketing ROI, you must accurately track every marketing strategy.